rubenerd/rubenerd.com/content/page/about.markdown

 <h3 id="about-me">Me</h3>

 My name is Ruben Schade, and I'm mostly harmless.
-I live to tinker with vintage computer hardware, write, drink interesting coffee in nice cafes in the mid-morning, and flesh out about pages not unlike this one.
+I live to tinker with vintage computer hardware, write in nice cafés in the mid-morning, and flesh out about pages not unlike this one.
 My beautiful girlfriend Clara and I spend far too much time drinking bubble tea and [travelling].

 I make a living as a technical writer and solution architect for an IaaS company in Sydney and San Francisco, but I grew up in Singapore where I developed a taste for well-funded infrastructure, lah.
+I'm also working up the guts to do more speaking and attend more industry events, especially for the BSDs.

+My Internet handle has been *rubenerd* since I was 13.
+I thought it was a wickedly-clever concatenation at the time.
+Now I just think it's delightfully self-deprecating, just like my [last name](https://en.wiktionary.org/wiki/schade#Adjective).

 [Clara]: http://kiri.sasara.moe/
 [podcast]: https://rubenerd.com/show/